data-edu/data-science-in-education/16-teaching-data-science.Rmd

 or class (or even a degree!).
 This also suggests that learners may learn things that we do not anticipate.

-### Meta-cognition is important (even though it sounds more dophisticated than it is!)
+### Meta-cognition is important (even though it sounds more sophisticated than it is!)

 Educators and educational researchers often talk about meta-cognition, or thinking (and ideas) about thinking, as if it is something only very